piyushpcs/KeySentry/README.md

 **🔴 Disclaimer: This tool is intended for educational and ethical research purposes only.
 Using this software to monitor a computer system without the explicit authorization of its owner is illegal.
 The author is not responsible for any damage or misuse of this software.**

+---

 ## Project Overview

 KeySentry is a proof-of-concept (PoC) keylogger developed to demonstrate the end-to-end lifecycle of a data capture attack.
 The project's core logic is organized into a clean Python package for maintainability.
 It showcases keystroke capture (`pynput`), real-time AES encryption (`cryptography`), and simulated data exfiltration to a local Flask server.
-The entire system is designed for ease of use, allowing it to be started with a single command.

 ## Project Structure

-The project uses a standard package structure to keep the codebase organized:

 ```
 KeySentry/
 ├── keysentry/              # The main Python package
-│ ├── init.py # Makes 'keysentry' a package
+│   ├── __init__.py         # Makes 'keysentry' a package
 │   ├── keylogger.py
 │   ├── dashboard.py
 │   ├── decrypt.py
 │   └── keygen.py
 ├── launcher.py             # The main launcher script
 ├── requirements.txt
 ├── README.md
 └── .gitignore